 B. Names of victims;

-C. The nature or general scope of the agency's initial actions taken in response to the incident;
+C. The nature or general scope of the City's initial actions taken in response to the incident;

 D. The general nature of any injuries or estimate of damages sustained in the incident;